-Our viewpoint is that theory strayed from "what works" into theory-building for fun for a while.
-Now the pendulum has swung back to reality, thanks to a truly shrinking world.
+Our viewpoint is that the field strayed from "what works" into "theory-building for fun" for a while.
+Now the pendulum has swung back to reality, thanks to a world where many millions of people are able to communicate their truths globally.

 Indeed judgments about all kinds of community development are subject to the struggle to shape a giant number of observations, experiences, and new data into a coherent whole.